 This manageable environment should reduce disturbances and help your cat explore more confidently.
 It's important that your cat can trust that a trip to eat or eliminate won't make him feel too frightened and exposed.
 Each cat is different, but Kitty will probably remain in this shrunken world for several weeks while you work to build trust and socialize your cat.

 Slowly Introduce Yourself

-Even though you routinely put food and water in her bowls and clean the litter box, Kitty may still regard you as an intruder into her comfort zone.
+Even though you routinely put food and water in her bowls and clean the litter box—or simply empty the litter box, if you have a self-cleaning litter box—Kitty may still regard you as an intruder into her comfort zone.
 Begin to introduce yourself slowly and be patient.

 Join your kitty in the safe room and sit quietly on the bed or the ground.
 Don't try to reach out and pet your cat or even call to her at first.
 Just start by being a non-threatening presence and let Kitty come to you when she's ready.
 Face away and let Kitty sniff around you.
 Slowly, offer a hand to smell.
 Repeat this for 10-15 minutes 2-3 times per day or as often as you can.
 If the safe room is also your bedroom, come and go as you would normally; you don't have to turn every interaction into socialization practice (and it gives Kitty a chance to observe you at your normal speed).

 Work up to talking softly to your cat, but be careful not to make any loud noises or sudden movements.
 You'll likely see all of your progress evaporate before your eyes!
 When you think your cat is ready, attempt to gently pet Kitty's head and around her face.
 If she recoils or retreats, let her.
 Don't pursue her or try to pick her up.
 Let her feel completely safe and in control.